kellyluo25/recollectives/_posts/nothing-at-22.md

-I've lost a lot of friends before the age of eighteen. like a non-Newtonian fluid clutched in the palm of your hand: if you hold tight, it's rock solid; if you let go, even just a little, it melts through your fingers.
+I've lost a lot of friends before the age of eighteen.
+Much like a non-Newtonian fluid clutched in the palm of your hand: if you hold tight, it's rock solid; if you let go, even just a little, it melts through your fingers.
 And you keep grasping, scooping handful after handful—always worried when something will give, but if you clutched any harder, you'd suffocate.
 So you wonder why you even bother holding on, when everything will go slack and slip through eventually.

 Symbolism is another song: mirrorball.
 How I was just reflecting all the qualities of myself I had found acceptable, or acceptable enough.

 That calcifies.
 Turns into something much uglier.

+After some time, after this year, I'll still be here at twenty-three—right where you left me.